dev-hyang/data_analysis_medicaid/README.md

-# Demographic Data Analysis of Physician Fee Schedule on Insurance
+# Project Outline for Demographic Data Analysis of Physician Fee Schedule on Insurance
 ## Objective
 Our vision is to set up anchor prices for physicians or patients’ reference on different medical procedure services around the demographic area in the United States.
 First, we have collected all data sources to compute the state level anchor procedure service prices for 51 states in the United States.
 Later on, we have discussed two special cases on state Indiana and Connecticut on the county level anchor prices.
 In order to compute the anchor prices, we will need below data files: